What is Brand Tone of Voice?

 Most companies throw cash at logos and branding because they want to stand out and make the right impression on their customers.
 Far fewer think about their choice of words.
 But if you want an effective marketing strategy, words are just as important.

 Because so many companies don’t make the effort to consider their tone of voice, getting your words right is potentially an easier win.
 The fact you’re reading this page means you’re already one step ahead of the laggards.

 What’s on this Page?

 On this page, I cover tone of voice definition and benefits and share some sparkling examples.
-I also touch on putting your values to work in your writing and when to dial your tone of voice up or down.
+I also touch on putting your values to work as part of your brand writing and when to dial your voice up or down.
 Finally, you get the lowdown on tone of voice guidelines.

 If you want to get your hands on a distinctive written identity, visit my page about running a tone of voice workshop.

 An Easy Way to Understand Tone of Voice